 Facility and Capabilities

-T&T is located in the heart of Southern California in a company owned 27,000 square foot facility, housing capital equipment for metal fabrication, high precision machining, surface mount & through hole PCB assembly, cable assembly, clean room, and raw material & finished goods inventory.
+T&T is located in the heart of Southern California in a company owned 27,000 square foot facility, housing capital equipment for metal fabrication, high precision machining, PCB assembly, cable assembly and raw material & finished goods inventory.
 We can also accommodate installation of subassemblies, hardware, connectors/switches, routing of cabling, wire harnesses, and fiber optics.
 System build (box build) programs are product centric, utilizing lean manufacturing principles to establish a cost effective assembly process while ensuring your unique manufacturing requirements for your product will not be compromised.

 Whether you’re seeking assistance with a specific sub-assembly or desire a solution that encompasses a complete system build solution, we’ll work closely with your staff to ensure smooth integration with your internal manufacturing capabilities.
 We can support requirements from small mechanical assemblies, to over-sized rack or cabinet assemblies, to break-out boxes or backplanes, to complex circuit board assembly, or to a complete system build with an integrated supply chain and inventory solution.
 We also specialize in mechatronics based systems that integrate moving mechanical parts with electronic controls, precision interlocks, wiring, brackets and fitments, chassis containing PCBs, and precision machined metal parts containing sophisticated electronics.